With a few basic ingredients, you can make your own beauty products that are plastic free and completely natural.

-So we have put together a homemade natural toothpaste recipe using simple, natural ingredients, many of which you will already have in your pantry.
+So we have put together a homemade natural toothpaste recipe with help from our mates at Biome, using simple, natural ingredients, many of which you will already have in your pantry.
 These include:

 Coconut oil – known to help boost the microbiome in your gut (gut health begins in the mouth), and naturally prevent candida in the mouth.